system-zero/system-zero/data/docs/la.md

   var la = "la"
   println (la[0] == 'l') # => 1
   # Here also we see that individual characters can be enclosed in single quotes,
-  # and they will point to the associated integer value, again like C does.
+  # that they should point to the associated integer value, again like C does.
   # But unlike C, this is not limited to the ascii range.
 This works the same:

   println ('α') # => 945